ehmpathy/sql-code-generator/_dev/roadmap.md

 2. queries
    1. generate interfaces for queries (input and output) (based on resource defs)
+      1. [done:2020-03-06] extract input variables from query sql -> finish the query typedef
-      1. define typescript code for inputs and output
+      2. define typescript code for inputs and output
+   3. generate "methods" for queries (based on interfaces)
+   2. improve range of query support
+      1. support functions in query selecteExpressions
-      2. support subselects in query selectExpressions
+      2. support functions in functions in query inputVariables (e.g., get_id_from_string inside of upsert)
-      3. support functions in query selecteExpressions
+      3. support subselects in query selectExpressions
-      4. support input variables
+      4. support reused input variables (i.e., defined in two places... maybe just go with first type defined, for maintainability and ease of implementation?)
       5. support functions and subselects in whereConditions for extracting inputVariables
       6. [not-mvp] support "CALL procedure()"
-   2. generate "methods" for queries (based on interfaces)

 3. record the generated interfaces, types, and methods `npx sql-code-generator generate -c ./src/dao/sql.ts -d ./src/dao/generated`